 He was Bourne Professor of Poetry at The Georgia Institute of Technology in Atlanta and directed the McEver Visiting Writers Program and Poetry@Tech.
 Lux published over a dozen books of poetry; including Memory’s Handgrenade (1972), The Blind Swimmer: Selected Early Poems 1970–1975 (1996), God Particles (2008), Child Made of Sand (2012), and most recently, To the Left of Time (2016).
 See the full bibliography.

-Thomas Lux chaired the Advisory Board of the Palm Beach Poetry Festival and participated as teaching faculty in every festival until his death.
+Thomas Lux chaired the Advisory Board of the Palm Beach Poetry Festival and participated as teaching faculty in every festival until his death in February 2017.
 His signature workshop, Word by Word, Line by Line, was always among the first choices of applicants through these years.
 He lent unfailing and generous support to the festival’s founder, board, to all of our staff, and to all of the festival faculty.
 We miss him, and we will continue to read his work and hear his voice always.